benlumley/msp-osd/README.md

 Betaflight has a list here: https://github.com/betaflight/betaflight/blob/master/docs/osd.md

 If you want to use FakeHD with some other Flight Controller, you will need to find an appropriate icon.
-(Let us know - we can include the information here)
+(Let us know - we can include the information here).

 Finally, if you don't have anything in your OSD that works for menu switching, you can hide the menu switching character and the subsequent 5 characters, allowing you to add the `Throttle Position` element but not have to see it on screen.
 This is enabled by setting `fakehd_hide_menu_switch` to true.